Holiday inspiration currently loading...

 To explore the Isle of Skye, as local bus services are quite limited, we strongly recommend either hiring a car or taking a guided tour, with one of our local guides.
-To hire a car during your stay on Skye costs an additional £80.
-The car would be collected from and returned to the ferry port on Skye.
+To hire a car during your stay on Skye costs an additional £90.
+The car would be collected from the ferry port on Skye and dropped off at Kyle of Lochalsh station.
 To join a small group guided tour of Skye costs an additional £60 per person.
 Your driver guide will collect and return you to your hotel on Skye.

 We would also be delighted to assist with hotel reservations in Glasgow and Edinburgh, from our selection of centrally located, high quality hotel and aparthotel options.

 All touring holidays include a map of Scotland, suggestions on places to see and visit depending on your personal interests and our expertise to help you get the most from your holiday.

 All itineraries and room types are presented subject to availability at specific hotels.